-How to Check for Software Updates in MacOS Ventura
+How to Check for Software Updates in macOS Sonoma & Ventura

-How to Check for System Software Updates in MacOS Ventura
+How to Check for System Software Updates in macOS Sonoma / Ventura

 You can determine which system software updates are available in MacOS Ventura by going to System Settings:

 - Go to the Apple menu in the top left corner on the Mac

 - Select “General” from the list of settings

 - Select “Software Update”

 - Software Update will check for available system software updates